- Airwallex is aimed at businesses of all sizes making financial transactions in a global market.

 How much does Airwallex charge to send money?

 Airwallex does not charge a transfer transaction fee for international money transfers, except for SWIFT interbank network payments.
-SWIFT payments are normally limited to transfers in New Zealand dollars, Swiss francs or Chinese yuan, and the usual charge is $10.
+SWIFT payments are generally limited to transfers in New Zealand dollars, Swiss francs or Chinese yuan, and the usual charge is $10.

 Are Airwallex's exchange rates better than banks?

-Airwallex adds a 0.3% margin when converting between the 11 major currencies it supports (including AUD) and a 0.6% margin for conversion to the 12 additional available currencies.
-This is much better for users than the traditional bank conversion rates, and Airwallex claims that it is up to 90% cheaper than Australia's Big Four banks.
+Airwallex adds a 0.3% margin when converting between the 11 major currencies it supports (including AUD) and a 0.6% margin for conversion to the 12 other available currencies.
+This is much better for users than the traditional bank conversion rates, and Airwallex claims it is up to 90% cheaper than Australia's Big Four banks.

 How fast are Airwallex transfers?